 Each evening, Chef Lim prepared a three-course meal from menu items he personally selected for our group.
 The chef and his staff presented each course on oversized platters.
 We passed the trays around the table in a family-style fashion.

 Our second evening we ate in the dining room at The Grill.
-We settled a lovely table looking out over the sprawling city lights.
+We settled at a lovely table looking out over the sprawling city lights.
 Our meal was served in the same family-style as the previous night with a sampling from the menu.
-Some of the highlights from the two nights were: The Grilled and Chilled Treviso, a goat cheese Mousse, Asian pear, candied pistachio and Saba, also the Roasted Red Beets and Garden Oranges and the Sous Vide Duck Breast with potato gnocchi.
+Some of the highlights from the two nights were: The Grilled and Chilled Treviso, a goat cheese Mousse, Asian pear, candied pistachio, and Saba, also the Roasted Red Beets and Garden Oranges and the Sous Vide Duck Breast with potato gnocchi.

-Our final night, we ate at the resorts more casual restaurant Terraza Patio and Lounge.
-As you can probably surmise from the name, this is open air dining with a portion of the patio cover providing the ability to close it off from the elements.
+On our final night, we ate at the resort’s more casual restaurant Terraza Patio and Lounge.
+As you can probably surmise from the name, this is open-air dining with a portion of the patio cover providing the ability to close it off from the elements.
 It was a good thing since it rained that evening.
 I’m not talking about some showers.
 It was the driving, blowing kind of rain.
-So much that toward the end of our meal we could see a small stream beginning to wind its way through across the floor.
+So much that toward the end of our meal we could see a small stream beginning to wind its way across the floor.

-Along the way, he pointed out the different kinds of cactus.
-Unique to the area are the Saguaro cactus.
-The giant cacti that most of us are familiar with, at least in pictures associate with the Southwest, grow incredibly slow.
+Along the way, he pointed out the different kinds of cacti.
+Unique to the area is the Saguaro cactus.
+The giant cacti that most of us are familiar with, at least in pictures associated with the Southwest, grow incredibly slow.
 They take 80 years before they develop their first “arm” and can live to be hundreds of years old.
 He pointed out the “skeleton” of one of these giants.
-I found them most fascinating.
-They are aptly named.
-The dried interior of the cactus look and act much like our bones.
+I found it most fascinating.
+They are aptly named as the dried interior of the cactus looks and acts much like our bones.
 They provide support for these 16,000-pound colossuses.
 The Saguaro is a protected species so no part of them, living or dead may be removed.

 In addition to Campbell’s vast knowledge of the wildlife, he is equipped for every situation.
-Despite the fact that we were not going far from the resort, he had everything you could possibly need up to and including a gadget to syphon off fresh water from the water table if necessary.
+Despite the fact that we were not going far from the resort, he had everything you could possibly need up to and including a gadget to siphon off freshwater from the water table if necessary.
 Not that we were in danger of needing it.
 More useful on this expedition were the maps he used to orient us.

 The ride was about an hour.
 We took roughly the same route as we had the previous day on our hike.
 We were a group of seven riders and the ages ranged from around seven years old to 50ish.
 The experience level of the group ranged from first-time riders to seasoned.
 I am somewhere in between.
 These horses really just let you sit on them while they follow the lead horse.
 Nothing to it.

-With all there is to do (or not do) at Hacienda Del Sol you never have to leave the property.
+With all, there is to do (or not do) at Hacienda Del Sol you never have to leave the property.
 This luxury resort truly is a destination all by itself.
-However, if you do decide you’ll want to go exploring, watch for my upcoming post “10 Best Things to Do In Tucson.”
+However, if you do decide you want to go exploring, here are “The 8 Best Things to Do In Tucson.”